-We face competition from entities that have developed or may develop programs for the diseases we plan to address with NGN-401 and NGN-101 or other product candidates.
+We face competition from entities that have developed or may develop programs for the diseases we plan to address with NGN-401 and other product candidates in development.

 The development and commercialization of biological products is highly competitive.
-If approved, NGN-401 and NGN-101 or other product candidates will face significant competition and our failure to effectively compete may prevent us from achieving significant market penetration.
+If approved, NGN-401 or any other product candidates we may develop will face significant competition and our failure to effectively compete may prevent us from achieving significant market penetration.
 We compete with a variety of multinational biopharmaceutical companies, specialized biotechnology companies and emerging biotechnology companies, as well as academic institutions, governmental agencies, and public and private research institutions, among others.
 Many of the companies with which we are currently competing or will compete against in the future have significantly greater financial resources and expertise in research and development, manufacturing, preclinical testing, conducting clinical trials, obtaining regulatory approvals, and marketing approved products than we do.
 Mergers and acquisitions in the pharmaceutical and biotechnology industry may result in even more resources being concentrated among a smaller number of our competitors.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
-These competitors also compete with us in recruiting and retaining qualified scientific and management personnel, establishing clinical trial sites and patient registration for clinical trials, as well as in acquiring technologies complementary to, or necessary for, NGN-401 and NGN-101 or other product candidates.
+These competitors also compete with us in recruiting and retaining qualified scientific and management personnel, establishing clinical trial sites and patient registration for clinical trials, as well as in acquiring technologies complementary to, or necessary for, NGN-401 and any other product candidates we may develop.

-As described in the section above entitled "Business-Competition", our competitors have developed, are developing or may develop programs or clinical stage products competitive with NGN-401 or NGN-101 or other earlier stage product candidates.
-Competitive therapeutic treatments include those that have already been approved and accepted by the medical community and any new treatments for Rett syndrome or for CLN5 Batten disease.
+As described in "Business-Competition" in our Annual Report on Form 10-K, our competitors have developed, are developing or may develop programs or clinical stage products competitive with NGN-401 or our other earlier stage product candidates.
+Competitive therapeutic treatments include those that have already been approved and accepted by the medical community for Rett syndrome and any new treatments for Rett syndrome.
 Our success will depend partially on our ability to develop and commercialize products that have a competitive safety, efficacy or potency, dosing and/or presentation profile.
-Our commercial opportunity and success will be reduced or eliminated if competing products are safer, more effective or potent, have a more attractive or less invasive dosing profile or presentation or are less expensive than any products we may develop, or if competitors develop competing products or if biosimilars enter the market more quickly than we are able to, if we are able to at all, and are able to gain market acceptance.
+Our commercial opportunity and success will be reduced or eliminated if competing products are safer, more effective or potent, have a more attractive or less invasive dosing profile or presentation or are less expensive than any products we may develop, or if competitors develop competing products that enter the market more quickly than we are able to, if we are able to at all, and are able to gain market acceptance.

-NGN-401, NGN-101 and our other programs are in early stages of development and may fail in development or suffer delays that materially and adversely affect their commercial viability.
+NGN-401 and our other preclinical programs are in early stages of development and may fail in development or suffer delays that materially and adversely affect their commercial viability.
 If we or our current or future collaborators are unable to complete development of, or commercialize, our product candidates, or experience significant delays in doing so, our business will be materially harmed.